bitsy-lang/bitsy/docs/source/nettle/index.rst

 Nodes represent a intermediate value.
 They are useful for naming common subexpressions in a circuit.

+Nodes are declared using the `node` keyword.
-Nodes may only be referenced in the module they are declared in.
+They work similarly to ports, but they cannot be accessed from outside of the module they are defined in.
+Nodes must be connected to with a direct wire (`:=`).

 Registers
 ---------